-The Avon Foundation for Women continues its search for new preventive strategies to address the growing number of breast cancer cases around the globe.
-To develop new strategies to prevent breast cancer, we need to understand the causes of breast cancer in people, changes in breast cells that give rise to cancer, markers for disease, and how breast cancer progresses.
-The 2013 Avon Foundation Research Program seeks proposals in these areas to advance understanding of causes of breast cancer and prevention.
+The Avon Foundation for Women continues its search for new preventive strategies to address the growing number of breast cancer cases around the globe and increase our understanding of not only the causes of breast cancer, but also the development and treatment of metastatic disease.
+The 2015 Avon Foundation Research Program seeks proposals in these areas.

 Learn more about funding objectives, funding guidelines, and eligibility criteria:

 |Funding Decisions Disseminated by|